emilienschultz/activetigger/README.md

 > [!IMPORTANT]
 > If you want to use a GPU inside docker locally you need to first follow the `NVIDIA GPU` section from the [deploy documentation](./DEPLOY.md#nvidia-gpu).

-## Install the app
+## Install the app without Docker

 The app is built on a client/API/Database architecture :

 - the server runs an API with FastAPI
 - the client is in [React](https://reactjs.org/)
-- The database can be either SQLite or Postgresql (if you use Postgresql, you need to install it first)
+- The database can be either SQLite or Postgresql (if you use Postgresql, you need to install it first).
+For local non-docker installation, it is recommended to use SQLite.

 First, clone the repository

 ```bash
 git clone https://github.com/emilienschultz/activetigger.git
 ```

 ### Install the Python API